Blog

 An incorrect date and time may prevent the system from verifying the activation.

-1. Right-click on the clock in the taskbar > Adjust date/time
+1. Right-click the clock in the taskbar > Adjust date/time

 2. Enable automatic synchronization with the time server

-3. If that doesn't work, set the date manually and try to activate the system again.
+3. If that doesn't work, set the date manually and try reactivating the system

 Step 6: Verify the integrity of system components (DISM)

-DISM is an advanced tool that can restore damaged system components responsible for activation.
+DISM is an advanced tool capable of restoring corrupted system components responsible for activation.

 1. Command line (administrator)